xchee-01/09_Automation-with-Linux/16_Creating Python modules.md

 You can then run this using Python.

-1. On your linux terminal, type Python.
+1. On your linux terminal, type python3.
 This should bring you to the python interpreter.

 2. You can run the code below **line by line** (meaning, you run each line one at a time)